How To Get Rid of Head Lice – Fast!

 Tips for Preventing Head Lice:

-Here are some ideas to help prevent head lice as well as prevent a recurring episode of head lice.
+Here are some ideas to help prevent head lice if you’re worried your child has been exposed, as well as prevent a recurring episode of head lice.

 - Put watered down Listerine in a spray bottle and lightly mist your child’s hair before they leave for school.